bazel-contrib/bazel-mypy-integration/README.md

 ## Usage

+## Aspect-based

-It's highly recommended that you register this integration's [Aspect](https://docs.bazel.build/versions/master/skylark/aspects.html) to run everytime you `build` Python code.
+It's recommended that you register this integration's [Aspect](https://docs.bazel.build/versions/master/skylark/aspects.html) to run everytime you `build` Python code.
 To do that you can add the following to your `.bazelrc`:

 ```